AlexFleischerParis/ponderthis/README.md

 # ponderthis
- some solutions to the IBM Research Ponder This challenge
+ some solutions to the IBM Research Ponder This challenge and other puzzles